Foster care in the United States: Revenue maximization and fiscal concerns

-Rethinking Fostercare
+Rethinking foster care

 There is debate surrounding how children enter foster care.
 Martin Guggenheim argues that "providing children with strong legal representation furthers the state's interests in ways that are not advanced when parents are presented equally well."
 At the Juvenile Rights Division of New York City's Legal Aid Society, Martin Guggenheim represented children in child welfare and juvenile criminal cases for many years.
 Key points made include the limited autonomy of children's attorneys as attorney roles are defined and restricted by state-enforced processes, the high number of cases assigned to children's attorneys prevents adequate representation that should be focused on the best interest of the child, and political relationships and professional reputation can influence the children's attorneys' actions and decisions through the adversarial court proceedings.
 In the welfare case, In re Jennifer G. (1984), an appellate court issued an opinion leading to the removal of an attorney for his courtroom language used to advocate for reunification.
 The attorney stated some risk, yet still advocated for the mother.
 This was the first time an attorney had been removed from a case and there has never been an attorney removed for advocating for state custody or continued removal.
 Guggenheim notes that the obvious point to the entire idea behind familial removal is that it is and has been a "social experiment that comes with its own risks."

-A 2025 study in the The Review of Economics and Statistics found through quasi-randomization that among similar children, being placed in foster care "substantially reduced the chances of adult arrests, convictions, and incarceration."
+A 2025 study in The Review of Economics and Statistics found through quasi-randomization that among similar children, being placed in foster care "substantially reduced the chances of adult arrests, convictions, and incarceration."
 The authors found that the mechanism for this is that parents made positive changes after their child was placed in foster care, which meant that upon reunification, the child was in a better environment.

 Relatedly, Professor Vivek Sankaran, University of Michigan, is author of "Rethinking Foster Care: Why Our Current Approach to Child Welfare Has Failed" and "A Cure Worse Than the Disease?
 The Impact of Removal on Children and Their Families."
 Sankaran advocates for the rights of children and parents involved in child welfare proceedings.
 His work focuses on improving outcomes for children in foster care by empowering their parents and strengthening decision-making processes in juvenile courts.
 In 2009, Professor Sankaran founded the Detroit Center for Family Advocacy, the first organization in the country to provide multidisciplinary legal assistance to families to prevent the unnecessary entry of children into foster care.
 In 2011, he was named Michigan's Parent Attorney of the Year.